Is a Computer Science Degree Still Worth It in 2026?

 So, is it still a good idea to major in computer science?

 The answer is yes — but with perspective.
-CS remains a powerful way for students to shape the future.
+CS remains a powerful foundation for students who want to shape the future.
 But the most successful students will be those who don’t treat it as a narrow technical credential.
 Instead, they’ll see it as one piece of a broader toolkit — anchored by evergreen skills, enriched by interdisciplinary study, and guided by authentic curiosity.

 And when it’s time to apply, your student’s story matters as much as their skills.
-That’s why we’ve created guides on the College Application Process for CS Majors and How to Write a Standout College Essay for Computer Science (CS) Applications — resources to help families translate interest into compelling applications.
+That’s why we’ve created a complete guide to computer science admissions and How to Write a Standout Computer Science College Application Essay — resources to help families translate interest into compelling applications.

 For families like David’s, the real question isn’t whether computer science is “safe.”
 It’s how to help a student prepare for a future that will always change.
 At Lantern College Counseling, we guide families through these decisions with clarity and context, helping students not just get into college, but thrive once they’re there — in computer science or whatever field they ultimately choose.